Meet the Therapist: June Webb

 Where did you train?

 I completed initial training at the University of East Anglia, completing a PG Diploma in Counselling, PG Certificate in Focusing and then an MA in Counselling.
 I completed a Coaching Certificate at Cambridge University.
 I am still learning and invested in continual professional development.
-I am currently completing an intermediate course in Family Systems Therapy with Norfolk & Suffolk NHS Foundation Trust.
-Prior to training in therapy I was a social worker and housing caseworker.
+I recently completed a PG Intermediate Course in Family Systems Therapy with Norfolk & Suffolk NHS Foundation Trust.
+This has been very helpful in working with individuals around childhood and adult trauma.
+Prior to training in therapy I was a social worker and housing caseworker, working with homeless people and in hospital and community settings with people with physical and mental health needs.

 Can you tell us about the type of therapy you practise?